jasonrightmyer/data-sharing-plans-vault/Berry, Sarah/AHRQ Project - Resource Sharing Plan.md

 **Element 6: Oversight of Data Management and Sharing:**

 All responsibilities will be shared with the MPIs, Drs.
 Sarah Berry, Mark Toles and co-I Alyssa Dufour.
 We have budgeted salary support to ensure that technical staff are appropriately supported to create software code, documentation, and other resources for the research community.
-We have additionally budgeted for Dr. Dufour’s time, to oversee and manage the Data Management and Sharing Plan.
+Monitoring and compliance with the Data Management and Sharing Plan will occur at a minimum of every six months and will be the responsibility of Dr. Dufour the project’s co-investigator.
+We have additionally budgeted for Dr. Dufour’s time, to oversee and manage these operations.

 **REFERENCES**